landex/Windows-10/Procedure/Windows10andWSL/Win10WSL2.md

 In this point the windows configuration was ended.

-## OpenSuse the Linux configuration
+## Ubuntu-20.04 LTS the Linux configuration

-Now we will configure the **Linux** terminal of OpenSuse, we will configure the bash and the package and Install the some resource and updates.
+Now we will configure the **Linux** terminal of Ubuntu-20.04 LTS, we will configure the bash and the package and Install the some resource and updates.

-See more details about my **Linux** configuration in [OpenSuse in WSL2](https://github.com/landex/Linux/blob/main/OpenSuseWSL2/OpenSuseInWSL2.md)
+See more details about my **Linux** configuration in [Ubuntu-20.04 LTS in WSL2](https://github.com/landex/Linux/blob/main/UbuntuWSL/UbuntuWSLConfig.md).

 ## Commands and Trick to help you when use WSL2.